DeepuR-iya/Black-jack/README.md

 # Black-jack
-black jack game created using java script created this as a solo project in my javascript journey in scrimba platform
+black jack game created using java script. created this as a solo project in my javascript journey in scrimba platform